Review articles on this site earn small revenue from purchasing products through affiliate links.

 Trail data

-• Season: The best seasons are from May to September (depending on the snowfall of the year, there is usually snow in May and June).
+• Season: The best season is from May to September (depending on the snowfall that year, there is usually still snow remaining in May and June)

 • Course time: 3 to 5 hours round trip (including breaks)